Oil drives surprise dip in industrial output

 The Office for National Statistics said industrial output shrank by 0.2 percent in July after a flat reading in June, below analysts' forecasts for another month of stagnation.

-There was little reaction to the data, which confirmed economists' downbeat views on the nation's economic prospects.
+There was little reaction to the data, which confirmed economists' downbeat views on Britain's economic prospects.

 "This undermines hopes that industrial production will see a decent rebound in the third quarter after plunging by 1.6 percent in the second quarter," said Howard Archer, an economist IHS Global Insight.